 Don't get tricked into thinking you have to do any one particular thing in order to be fit.
 The best advice we can give is make your exercise feel more like play.
 The more you enjoy it, the more you'll do it.
 And, the more exercise you do, the better, more capable human you'll become.

-If you’re finding your workouts are feeling more like a chore than play, reach out to one of our coaches and setup a no sweat intro.
-During your visit, we'll craft an exercise prescription that moves you closer to your goals and on a timeline that works for you.
+If you’re finding your workouts are feeling more like a chore than play, reach out to one of our coaches and During your visit, we'll craft an exercise prescription that moves you closer to your goals and on a timeline that works for you.